 The Green Product Management System (ezGPM) works closely with suppliers to establish whether review documentation at each phase conforms to regulations.
 An online platform is used to check on the latest environmental legislation and green product specifications in real-time for effective green supply chain management, document tracking and two-way communication.
 This prevents the use of any components containing restricted chemical substances.
-A total of 115 companies (satellite factories) were connected (17 were partners with the rest being suppliers).
+A total of 132 companies (satellite factories) were connected (17 were partners with the rest being suppliers).

-The Mat revi gree
+The Ma revi gre

-System Functions

-The central plant sends a notification letter to a satellite plant.
+en Product Manager System Functions The central plant sends a notification letter to a satellite plant.